 How does the band organize your time to write and be creative when you are spread around the UK, and Tim is in the US?

 And also thank the Lord for technology.
 We all have home studios where we can do bits and pieces and work on things.
-The initial songwriting has to be done together, but once we have done it, then people can either pair up, or do things on their own and add bits or chop and change things around and then send parts backwards and forwards to each other, so it can be done remotely from that point onwards really.
+The initial songwriting has to be done together, but once we have done it, then people can either pair up, or do things on their own and add bits or chop and change things around and then send parts backwards and forwards to each other so that it can be done remotely from that point onwards really.
 It is just a matter of putting in the effort to do it.
 Songwriting is massively important to us.
 It’s the lifeblood of what we do, and its the most exciting part of the job, but it does require effort because as you said, we are geographically challenged.

 JG: Larry (Gott) left two years ago now, and that wasn’t particularly easy.
 It wasn’t pleasant, but that’s just the way it works in bands and in life full stop, to be honest.
 It wasn’t a falling out with Larry he didn’t want to do what we were doing, and he left.
 Then Adrian (Oxaal) who used to be in the band, came back and took his place.
 Touch wood, everybody seems happy and contented; we are all getting on really well.
 We put a lot of effort into the relationships within the band.
 We have had some car crash moments over the years through the stupidity of people letting personal relationships get in the way of what is a fantastic job, and the childishness that stops you realizing that.

-I think as we have got older, we have got a little bit wiser, eventually, and we know we have got a great job.
+As we have gotten older, we have got a little bit wiser, eventually, and we know we have got a great job.
 We are lucky bastards, but you can mess it up.
-We spend a lot of time together, and if we are not careful, then relationships get tested.
+We spend a lot of time together, and if we are not careful, relationships get tested.
 But we have got so much better at it.
 Now we have these talking sessions where we sit around and have a banana, and only the person holding the banana can talk so we don’t start arguing over each other.
 But it helps clear the air, and we can sit in an adult manner and get things off our chest and respond.
 We were silly before, we really were.
 And even if we weren’t actively making people leave the band because we were falling out, it was certainly not as enjoyable as it should have been at times, which is ridiculous.
 We are so fortunate to do what we do – to spoil it through being daft and childish is just not right.

 You have stuck it out longer than the rest as you are the band’s longest-serving member, having been there from the first line-up through to the present – The group was even named after you.